When Americans started celebrating Thanksgiving

 and snap up some bargains.

-Not surprisingly, this year’s Thanksgiving weekend saw online shopping records shattered once again.
+Not surprisingly, this year’s Thanksgiving weekend is expected to shatter online shopping records once again.
 According to Adobe Digital Insights